 Although the Dodd-Frank Conflict Minerals requirements has been in effect for a number of years now it’s still not entirely clear what the expectations are of the supply chain.
 The act itself really only pertains to US publicly traded organizations, but it’s reach is far broader than that.
 The publicly traded organizations, supply chains are directly affected, and often have most of the heavy lifting.
 With the expectations of the supply chain communication to go back to the smelter / refiner level, it can be a daunting task for any tier of the supply chain.
 You will come away from this webinar with a general understanding of the act and what the expectations are of the supply chain to support compliance activities.

 Before marketing a new chemical, the manufacturer/importer, in order to meet the various national and international legal requirements, has to submit information in the form of a notification or registration (e.g. phys-chem, toxicological, ecotoxicological data) to support each Government’s risk assessment to determine whether the substance poses an unreasonable risk to the environment and/or human health.
 Some countries require pre-manufacture/import notification while for many jurisdictions, the chemical notification process is a tiered system requiring subsequent notifications as the annual amount of the imported or manufactured substance increases.
 Further, there are expanding global initiatives to assess chemicals already in the marketplace and subsequently take action on any chemicals found to be harmful to human health and/or the environment.
 Government risk management initiatives are investigating the incorporation of informed substitution and alternatives assessment to identify candidates to replace existing toxics.
 Throughout all of these data submission and assessment activities it is critical that companies request and substantiate claims to protect their confidential business Information (CBI).
-You will come away from this webinar with an understanding of the basic elements of chemical inventories and chemicals management programs around the world and an awareness for the compliance concepts that will allow for global market access.
+You will come away from this on-demand webinar with an understanding of the basic elements of chemical inventories and chemicals management programs around the world and an awareness for the compliance concepts that will allow for global market access.

 The requirements for hazard communication, or Hazcom, in our global economy are complex and confusing.
 While the Hazcom requirements are similar from country to country, each jurisdiction has its own nuances when it comes to Safety Data Sheets (SDS) and product labels.
 The requirements for the protection of confidential business information (CBI) on SDS and labels differs significantly between jurisdictions.
 Some countries have different requirements for consumer product classification and labelling that is not entirely in-line with the GHS classification criteria.
 It is important to understand the various strategies and processes to protect trade secret ingredients.
 Additionally, there many companies receive requests for SDS for items such as articles, though articles are typically exempt from SDS regulations.
 All of these things make it challenging for a company to be compliant in a global marketplace.
 This webinar will help you gain an understanding of the basic elements of hazcom and introduce the nuances between various jurisdictions for the implementation of Hazcom.